1Generic1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 3-paths - create a script that counts the number of directories in the PATH

 4-global_variables - Create a script that lists environment variables

+5-local_variables - create a script that list all local variables and environment variables and functions